anderdc/final-ds-lab/README.md

 # Chatbot
-Creating a chatbot that acts like Socrates & Marcus Aurelius
+Creating a chatbot that acts like Socrates & a financial guru.

 ## Setting up Environment
 __Linux__